piejesu-quitollis/kotd-shop-history/README.md

 # KOTD Weapon History Tracker

-Web application that stores store history from the Kick Open The Door (KOTD) game and displayes it.
+API that stores shop weapons history from the Kick Open The Door (KOTD) game and display it in a Web App.
+Primarily purpose is to not loose data for Piñata Market.

 ## Setup